-If the New Plan is approved by our stockholders, the New Plan will become effective on June 5, 2019, and no further awards will be made under the current 2007 Equity Plan or any Prior Plan.
-We expect the proposed aggregate share reserve under the New Plan to provide us with sufficient shares for awards for at least two years, assuming we continue to grant awards consistent with our current practices and historical usage, as reflected in our historical burn rate, and further dependent on the price of our shares and hiring activity during the next few years, forfeitures of outstanding awards, and noting that future circumstances may require us to change our current equity grant practices.
-We cannot predict our future equity grant practices, the future price of our shares or future hiring activity with any degree of certainty at this time, and the share reserve under the New Plan could last for a shorter or longer time.
-If stockholders do not approve the New Plan, the current 2007 Equity Plan to make annual awards and to provide grants to new hires in the coming years.
-In this event, the Compensation Committee would be required to revise its compensation philosophy and formulate other cashbased programs to attract, retain, and compensate key employees and non-employee directors.
+When we requested stockholders to approve the 2019 Plan last year, we expected the aggregate share reserve under the 2019 Plan to provide us with sufficient shares for awards for at least two years.
+However, due to the Company's activities in 2019, the price of our shares, the increase in share usage due to the ECI Merger and other unexpected circumstances, we now anticipate that the existing share reserve under the 2019 Plan will not be sufficient for awards through the 2020 Annual Meeting.
+As a result, we are requesting an increase in the aggregate share reserve under the A&R 2019 Plan, which we expect will be sufficient shares for awards for at least the remainder of 2020 and full year 2021, assuming we continue to grant awards consistent with our current practices and historical usage, as reflected in our historical share usage rate.
+Note, however, that future circumstances may require us to change our current equity grant practices and the sufficiency of the share reserve will be dependent on, among other things, the price of our shares, the occurrence of mergers or acquisitions, hiring activity, and forfeitures of outstanding awards.
+We cannot predict our future equity grant practices, the future price of our shares, future merger or acquisition activity, future hiring activity or the future forfeitures of outstanding awards with any degree of certainty at this time, and the share reserve under the A&R 2019 Plan could last for a shorter or longer time.
+If stockholders do not approve the A&R 2019 Plan, the existing 2019 Plan will remain in effect in its current form.
+However, there will be insufficient shares available under the 2019 Plan to make additional awards in 2020 and annual awards in 2021 and to provide grants to critical new hires.
+In this event, the Compensation Committee may be required to revise its compensation philosophy and formulate other cash-based programs to attract, retain, and compensate key employees and non-employee directors.